juntao/arenztopia/content/news/Issue 34.md

 OCA: That is really cool!
 What is the newest fossil that you've seen?

 LK: Well, so just last week we had this archaeologist named Kallahan Mvwry.
-He's a really frequent visitor and this time he brought in a
+He's a really frequent visitor and this time he brought in a skull, or what was left of one.
+It was only a couple of teeth, a fragment of jaw, and a scrap of cranium.
+He said it was from one of his digs, or "ventures" as he calls them, out in the Arenztopian Desert.
+The skull was pretty long and thin, like a raptor, but I had never seen a raptor skull in Arenztopia before, so I asked him to take me out to see his dig site.

 OCA: